awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.Creating.md

 + Enable and run premigration task assessments before you run the task\.
 For more information about premigration assessments, see [Enabling and working with premigration assessments for a task](CHAP_Tasks.AssessmentReport.md)\.
 + Specify any required supplemental data for the task to migrate your data\.
 For more information, see [Specifying supplemental data for task settings](CHAP_Tasks.TaskData.md)\.

 You can choose to start a task as soon as you finish specifying information for that task on the **Create task** page\.
-Alternatively, you can start the task from the Dashboard page after you finish specifying task information\.
+Alternatively, you can start the task from the Dashboard page later as well\.

 The following procedure assumes that you have already specified replication instance information and endpoints\.
 For more information about setting up endpoints, see [Creating source and target endpoints](CHAP_Endpoints.Creating.md)\.